Pablo-Ortiz-Lopez/HomePanel/README.md

 Firmware for these devices is powered by ESPHome, enabling seamless over-the-air (OTA) updates to enhance and expand functionality.

-> NOTE: There is a Node-RED custom integration with Homekit, which is deprecated in favor of the Home Assistant integration.

 ## Getting Started

 To set up and run the Home Automation Project, follow these steps: